Falun Gong: International reception

 Richard Madsen writes that Falun Gong lacks robust backing from the American constituencies that usually support religious freedom.
 For instance, Falun Gong's conservative moral beliefs have alienated some liberal constituencies in the West (e.g. its teachings against promiscuity and homosexual behavior).
 He also states that Christian conservatives do not support Falun Gong while they do support Chinese Christians.
 Madsen charges that the American political center does not want to push the human rights issue so hard that it would disrupt commercial and political relations with China.
 Thus, Falun Gong practitioners have largely had to rely on their own resources in responding to suppression.

 In August 2007, the newly reestablished Rabbinic Sanhedrin deliberated persecution of the movement by the Chinese government at the request of Falun Gong.

 Sociologist Andrew Junker stated that "secularist biases" and the risk of "severe professional sanction" by the Chinese government are two primary factors that distort Western scholars' understanding of Falun Gong.
 He wrote: "The combined result of these two factors is a kind of blindness.
 As we try to stand outside the historical episode of Falun Gong and peer in, it is as if one of our eyes has been poked out by the Chinese state, whereas we cover the other eye with our own hand."

+In 2017, scholar James R. Lewis noted that some Falun Gong supporters distanced themselves from the movement after critics drew attention to Li Hongzhi's opposition to homosexuality, feminism, rock music, shape-shifting space aliens, and "race mixing".
+Lewis argued that Falun Gong's public presentation was "janus-faced" where it portrays itself as an "innocuous spiritual exercise movement", while dismissing or downplaying Li's controversial statements about people and lifestyle choices he opposed.

+According to a veteran China watcher, Orville Schell, the West's "blind" acceptance of Falun Gong reflected a common tendency to see China in black and white while overlooking complexities and nuances.
+Schell, then Dean of the Journalism School at the University of California, Berkeley, said that "anyone the Chinese government opposes gets lionized as righteous."
+Lewis noted that San Francisco legislators withdrew their Nobel Prize nomination for Li after learning about his views on race and sexuality.
+Lewis also discussed criticism that Falun Gong had obscured or downplayed controversial aspects of Li's talks and writings as a strategy to help maintain Western support.
+Political scientist Ming Xia stated critics accused Falun Gong of deliberately obscuring its teachings in the West to influence domestic and foreign policy, adding that "they know how to play politics with American elected officials."